boutroslab/Supplemental-Material/Rauscher_2017/README.md

 # Towards an Integrated Map of Genetic Interactions in Cancer Cells

-The paper that this repository is related to can be found on [bioRxiv](https://www.biorxiv.org/content/early/2017/11/09/120964)
+The paper that this repository is related to can be viewed on [the Molecular Systems Biology journal website](http://msb.embopress.org/content/14/2/e7656)

 ## Abstract